Lab Sheet 4

 data_type class_name::variable_name; //definition of static data member

-A static member function can have access to only other static members declared in the same class and it can be called using the class name
+When the static data members are declared as private, they cannot be accessed outside the class.
+The static members can be accessed directly through the class.
+A static member function can have access to only other static members declared in the same class.
+The static member function can be called via the class using the class name.

 General Syntax: